 - Validated technologies that help create and enhance productive social support networks that facilitate recovery, engagement with care, and/or access to needed services;

-- Technologies and service tools, including telehealth-based solutions, that facilitate initiation, access to services and treatment, and continuity of care for people in criminal justice systems, and facilitate successful community reintegration;
+- Technologies and service tools, including telehealth-based solutions, that facilitate the initiation, access to services and treatment, and continuity of care for people in justice systems, and facilitate successful community reintegration;

 - Development of technology to facilitate data sharing among organizations that serve justice-involved individuals with the goal of increasing coordination of services, enhancing service quality, and/or increasing engagement with effective services;